Suttor Developmental Road

+The Suttor Developmental Road is a state-controlled regional road (number 82A) part of which is rated as a local road of regional significance (LRRS).

-The Suttor Developmental Road is a highway in the east of the Australian state of Queensland.
-It runs in SE-NW direction and has a length of 167 km.
+It is a highway in the east of the Australian state of Queensland.
+It runs in SE–NW direction and has a length of 162 km.
 It connects the Peak Downs Highway with the Bowen Developmental Road.
 It is signed as State Route 11.

 Route

-The Suttor Developmental Road branches north of Nebo from the Peak Downs Highway (State Route 70) to the west and south of the Homevale National Park to the locality of Elphinstone.
+The Suttor Developmental Road branches north of Nebo from the Peak Downs Highway (State Route 70) to the west and south of the Homevale National Park to the locality of Elphinstone, where it passes the exit to Collinsville–Elphinstone Road to the northwest.

 The paved road ends at Elpinstone after which it hugs the western shore of Lake Elphinstone.
 Later it crosses the Isaac River.
 In the locality of Eaglefield it crosses the Suttor River, after which it is named.
 Finally, it reaches the locality of Mount Coolon at the Bowen Developmental Road (State Route 77).

+Major intersections

+All distances are from Google Maps.
+The road is within the Isaac and Whitsunday local government areas.